-Who or what is the little devil that keeps appearing in Virginia?
+Who or what is the Red Devil Virginia?
 Monkeys?
 Or Satan himself?

 The story begins in the small town of Crewe, Virginia in May or June 1968.
 Bob was only a young child but remembers the incident well.
 “My mother was giving birth and my dad had sent use to wash our hands on the front porch and this child-like creature stepped up on the porch and scared me to death.
 I tried to tell my brother who was also on the porch but he never saw this thing.
 I could not speak to tell my brother and I believe that this thing was doing something to us to keep us from talking to each other.
 The creature had pinkish red skin, big shiny eyes and a mouth.
 I don’t remember seeing a nose, if so it was very small.
 It’s feet were small like hoofs and I called it the devil.
 I moved just like lighting, very fast.”

 Bob reported the sighting to his Father shortly before his death ten years later, but his father wouldn’t accept his son’s sighting.
 As with most paranormal experiences, it’s something that Bob cannot forget and still 36 years later he has not changed his story or his belief in what happened that fateful day.

 While investigating Bob’s sighting, I discovered a now defunct website called “The Spheres of Influence” edited by a “Chris C” who began the website after witnessing the Red Devil himself.
 The website also mentioned recent sightings of the Virginian Red Devil as well as revealing that it is known by other names such as “Trollic” and “Moon Worshipper”.